original-picture/JUCE/README-fork.md

 - [ ] setVisible changes z order on ~~macOS~~ all platforms
     - I don't remember whether it did this before
 - [ ] child windows incorrectly showing on the taskbar on linux
+- [ ] on windows, occasional minor flickering when toggling the always on top status of a parent

 # Performance
 - [ ] at least on windows, there is a small but perceptible delay when clicking on a parent window